thaisabr/TestInterfaceEvaluation/README.md

 `spgroup.task.interface.path.test`: Test code's path.
 By default, its value is the common one used in Cucumber and RSpec projects.

-`spgroup.task.interface.path.toignore`: Files or folders to ignore when classifying production and test code.

 Execution
 -